The spirit is willing, but the flesh is weak

 Somehow the understanding or belief that the body is frail and traitorous – thereby undermining the spirit or will – has been adopted as a general fact, probably based on the common experience by many of having a thought or intent to do a certain thing but then not carrying it out due to a resistance or sloth (one of the seven deadly sins) ascribed to the body.
 The body has often been judged for the alleged weaknesses of the human nature and thus is seen as being less than the mind, spirit or what we assume to be free will.

-This consciousness has shaped our relationship with the body and thus with being human; it has left a mark not just on our body (literally at times) but on our psyche and spirit, that even when we consider ourselves today to not be religious in any way, we are influenced by in many ways.
+This consciousness has shaped our relationship with the body and thus with being human; it has left a mark not just on our body (literally at times) but on our psyche and spirit, that even when we consider ourselves today to not be religious in any way, we are influenced by it in many ways.

 To mention only some of these imprints and their impact: